lbernardomaia/voucherApi/README.md

 # voucherApi

+This repository consists of two projects.

-The project interacts with a third party API using a CLI App.
+- voucher-api - The project aims to communicate with a third party API.

+- voucher-client - The project is a CLI that interacts with the VoucherAPI in order to perform the operations.

 ![API Design](https://github.com/lbernardomaia/voucherApi/blob/master/api_design.jpg)

-Modules:

-- voucher-api - The module aims to communicate with a third party API.

-- voucher-client - The module is a CLI that interacts with the VoucherAPI in order to perform the operations.

 The main stack is: